 The average negative free energy at equilibrium is computed by weighted average across the proportion of $a_t=-1$ (flip) and $a_t = 1$ (no-flip) actions:

-This measure represents, on average, if a site acts with coupling parameter $J = j$, how much discrepancy it should expect between its internal model (which is based on the local sensory history) and the external world described by the lattice magnetisation.
-This quantity assesses how well the site's perception aligns with the underlying global situation.
+For a given coupling strength $J = j$, this measure represents how much discrepancy an average site should expect between its internal model (based on the local sensory history) and the external world (described by the lattice magnetisation); in other words, how well the site's local information aligns with the underlying global situation.

-The negative free energy plot (Figure \ref{fig:result_fe}) reveals a similar optimal region for $J$ as the one produced by empowerment.
-Its negative value reflects how accurately the site's model of the world (constructed using local information) represents the actual state of global magnetisation.
-When $J$ is large, more atoms are aligned, increasing the likelihood that an average site correctly perceives the overall spin direction.
-This alignment results in a higher action value within this range of $J$.
+The negative free energy plot (Figure \ref{fig:result_fe}) reveals a similar optimal region for $J$ as empowerment.
+Maximising negative free energy effectively minimises surprise.
+When $J \rightarrow 0$, all the sites are actively flipping their spins.
+A chosen site's local sensory states can take on all possible values, while the global magnetisation averaged to zero.
+This mismatch results in large surprise for an average site.
+On the other hand, more atoms are aligned at large $J$, increasing the likelihood that an average site correctly predicts the overall spin direction, hence reducing surprise.
+The same trend holds for both Glauber and Metropolis dynamics.